-In Southern Tuscany, along the Tyrrhenian Sea, is an incredible area known as Maremma, one of the best agricultural centers in the region and the whole of Italy.
+In Southern Tuscany, along the Tyrrhenian Sea, is an incredible area known as Maremma, one of the best agricultural centres in the region and the whole of Italy.

-A few years back I had the chance to explore this corner of Tuscany, camping throughout the region, stopping in at local farms for lunch and riding my bike through those picture-perfect sunflower fields to reach the sea.
+A while back I had the chance to explore this corner of Tuscany, camping throughout the region, stopping in at local farms for lunch and riding my bike through those picture-perfect sunflower fields to reach the sea.

 This region has always stayed a bit quiet, though it is filled with gorgeous scenery, beaches and that rustic agritourism we all love, it actually remains fairly unexplored.
 One part of Tuscany that has remained fairly free of touristic crowds, seasonally welcoming mainly Italian visitors.
 In a way, this is the allure of Maremma.
 With manageable tourism, the area has been able to remain true to its roots, focusing on organic and slow agritourism.